nerc-project/llm-on-nerc/mlflow/README.md

     🧪 View experiment at: https://mlflow-route-<your-namespace>.apps.shift.nerc.mghpcc.org/#/experiments/1
     ```

 -   **02-test_remote.py**: Please open and edit the Python file to set the tracking URI to your own remote MLflow server.
-Also, you need to set the S3/MinIO endpoint URL to your MinIO server API and the S3/MinIO credentials i.e. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and then run:
+Also, you need to set the MinIO S3 endpoint URL to your MinIO server API and the MinIO S3 credentials i.e. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and then run:

     ```sh
     (venv)$ python examples/02-test_remote.py